Tallahassee's Native American Heritage

 The Fairytale Traveler

 As a Florida resident, I must say I have spent much less time at our state’s capital than I’m proud to admit.
-So, when I went on assignment to explore Native American heritage in Tallahassee, I didn’t know what I would find.
+So, when I went on assignment to explore Tallahassee Native American heritage, I didn’t know what I would find.
 What I didn’t expect was to be immediately charmed and intrigued.

 Visit Tallahassee and you’ll quickly see why.
 With its mild hills and adjacent Apalachicola National Forest, there’s a beauty that holds this city into place.
 And in its downtown historic district, even more charm awaits on streets lined with 19th Century homes and trendy restaurants.